Alirezanaghdi-dev/global-conflict-analysis/README.md

-An end-to-end exploratory data analysis (EDA) and machine learning pipeline for global conflict and violence data, including regional clustering, statistical testing, dimensionality reduction, and a tuned CatBoost regression model.
+An end-to-end exploratory data analysis (EDA) and machine learning pipeline for global conflict and violence data, including regional clustering, statistical testing, dimensionality reduction, and a tuned GradientBoostingRegressor model.

 ## What this project does